mctimo/learnJS/README.md

 # learnJS

-# Here I will be push some challenge from https://learn.javascript.ru/
+# Here I will be push some challenge from courses I am learning wich